andriniaina/FsMocks/README.md

 // test and verify expectations !!
-// the test will fail if any unexpected calls was made in the 'verify' block
+// the test will fail if any unexpected calls was made in the 'verify' block mock.verify (fun()->
-// FsMocks can be combined with any test framework (NUnit, xUnit, FsUnit, etc.) mock.verify (fun()->
 	mylist1.Clear()
 	mylist1.Add("another argument") |> should equal 2  // FsUnit syntax